pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

     }
 ```

-* GuessRiffleProperties -- perfect is used twice. bug?
+* Remove hard-coded `ConditionalProbabilityTable` in `axle.game.Strategies.randomMove` (may need new typeclass.. `UniformDistribution`?)

-* Remove hard-coded `ConditionalProbabilityTable` in `axle.game.Strategies.randomMove` (may need new typeclass.. `UniformDistribution`?)* Use interactiveMove for demo
+* Use interactiveMove for demo
 * GameIO -> GameSerDe (or maybe move methods to Game trait)
   * or maybe only use w/ interactiveMove